setek/dotfiles/README.md

 ## dotfiles

 Your dotfiles are how you personalize your system.
 These are mine.
+I stole them from Tyson.
+Who stole them from Holman.

 I was a little tired of having long alias files and everything strewn about (which is extremely common on other dotfiles projects, too).
 That led to this